This site contains affiliate links. Please see Disclosure Policies for more information.

 - Stir in the whipped topping.

-- Spread mixture on top of pretzel crust and refrigerate.
+- Spread mixture on top of the cooled pretzel crust and refrigerate.

 - Boil 1 ½ cups of water (to make your jello) in a separate microwavable safe bowl.